7 Short Hills Avenue

 I have a solo practice for adults that is individualized to the patient's unique needs.
 I use a combination of conventional (allopathic) medicine integrated with "alternative" methods.
 I am a Functional Medicine Certified provider (see its description below).

 My special interest is health issues that have not been resolved using mainstream medicine e.g. fibromyalgia, fatigue, chronic pain, toxicity, tick borne illnesses, hormonal imbalances.
 Also interest in multiple chemical sensitivity (MCS) and mast cell activation syndrome (MACD).
+I employ the ReCode approach to dementia as per the teachings of Dr. Bredeson.

 Functional Medicine determines how and why illness occurs and restores health by addressing the root causes of disease for each individual.